divolte/divolte-collector/docs/mapping_reference.rst

     map ip2geo().timeZone() onto 'timeZoneField'

 :Description:
-  The time zone name for the geolocation as found in the `IANA Time Zone Database <http://www.iana.org/time-zones>`_.
+  The name of the time zone for the geolocation as found in the `IANA Time Zone Database <http://www.iana.org/time-zones>`_.

 :Type:
   :code:`String`